Embu people: History

 The Embu are cash crop and subsistence farmers who also rear cows, goats and sheep.
 A man's riches were formerly judged by how many wives and children he had.
 For example, Senior Chief Muruatetu, probably one of the most famous of the Aembu people, not only had sixteen wives and many children, but he was also a respected administration officer for the colonial government and independent Kenya.
 An entire village bears his name, and a school is named after him.

 The Embu were fierce warriors who, although rarely raiding other tribes, always stood firm in defense of their territory and people.
 Many occasions are on record where the Embu had to fiercely repulse Kamba and even the dreaded Maasai invasions.
 They also rose against the British in the Mau Mau fight for Kenya's independence.
 The fact that the tribe was and continues to be considerably small explains their relatively small impact on the history of Kenya.

-A captivating photo of Embu warriors hangs at the Izaak Walton Inn in Embu, named after Izaak Walton, an English gentleman who was enraptured by the fresh trout available in the fresh rivers flowing through Embu.
+A photo of Embu warriors hangs at the Izaak Walton Inn in Embu, named after Izaak Walton, an Englishman who was enraptured by the fresh trout available in the rivers flowing through Embu.
 The Ruvingacĩ and Kavingacĩ Rivers border Embu town to the west and the east respectively and are a key source of domestic water to many Embu families.

 Embu region has for long been known as having very conducive altitude and climate that produce highly superior human body system.
 There has however been very little or no efforts in engaging young people from this area in sporting activities to tap this advantage.
 However, the country's athletic team has immensely utilized the altitude and climate advantage of Embu through doing practices especially at Kigari teachers college and its environs, area that is at the slope of Mt.
 Kenya.
 These have gone on to win prestigious awards in the Olympics and competitive world marathons.